cpeter/wp-google-scholar-publications/readme.txt

-=== Google Scholar Publications ===
+=== Scholar Publications ===
-Plugin Name: Google Scholar Publications
+Plugin Name: Publication manager for Google Scholar
 Author: Csaba Peter
 Author URI: http://2pmc.net
 Contributors: csabap
 Donate link: http://wp.2pmc.net/gsp/#support
 Plugin URI: http://wp.2pmc.net/gsp/
 Version: 0.0.1
-Tags: Metadata, Google Scholar, Document Manager, Publication Manager, Posts Requires at least: 3.0
+Tags: Metadata, Scholar, Document Manager, Publication Manager, Posts Requires at least: 3.0
 Tested up to: 4.5.3
 Stable tag: 0.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-It allows to manage a publication repository and exposes metadata in order to be indexed by Google Scholar
+It allows to manage a publication repository and exposes metadata in order to be indexed by Scholar

 == Description ==

-It allows to manage a publication repository and exposes metadata in order to be indexed by Google Scholar
+It allows to manage a publication repository and exposes metadata in order to be indexed by Scholar

 == Installation ==

-1. Upload the `google-scholar-publications` directory to your wp-content/plugins/ directory.
+1. Upload the `scholar-publications` directory to your wp-content/plugins/ directory.
 2. Login to your WordPress Admin menu, go to Plugins, and activate it.
 3. Activate it through the plugin management screen.
 4. Start using it!